Stability and disconnected groups: Kirwan stratifications for disconnected groups

 \begin{para}[Associated graded map] The map $\gr\colon X^{\lambda,+}\to X^{\lambda,0}$ defined by precomposition along $\{0\}\to \A^1_k$ is equivariant with respect to the homomorphism $P_\lambda\to L_\lambda$ and thus it defines an \emph{associated graded} morphism

 \end{para}

 \begin{para}[The component lattice] We denote $\abs{\CL_\Q(X/G)}$ the set of connected components of $\Grad_\Q(X/G)$.
 This set can be endowed with additional combinatorial structure giving rise to what is called the \emph{component lattice} of $X/G$.
-Component lattices of general stacks are studied in \textcite{Bu-HalpernLeistner-IbanezNunez-Kinjo-IntrinsicDTtheoryI} with a view towards applications in enumerative geometry.
+Component lattices of general stacks are studied by Bu, Halpern-Leistner, Kinjo and the second named author \cite{Bu-HalpernLeistner-IbanezNunez-Kinjo-IntrinsicDTtheoryI} with a view towards applications in enumerative geometry.
 We will not need the full structure of the component lattice in this note. \end{para}